 An overactive thyroid results in puffy eyelids, swelling and bulging of the eyes.
 On the other hand, an underactive thyroid gland affects the growth of body hair.
 A late sign of hypothyroidism is the thinning of eyebrows.
 These conditions can cause swelling of the eyebrows as one of the symptoms.

 Swollen Eyebrow Bone after hit

 A swollen eyebrow bone can result from a number of things.
 An orbital rim fracture causes swelling to nearby parts of the eye.
-It is approximated that out of the many traumatic injuries occurring each year in the United States, 85 percent results from accidents, at work, during contact sports and in car crashes.
-The rest are as a result of violent attacks.
+It is approximated that out of the many traumatic injuries occurring each year in the United States, 85 percent results from accidents, at work, during contact sports, and in car crashes.
+The rest is as a result of violent attacks.
 Compared to women, men are four times more likely to suffer traumatic eye injuries.
 In most cases, the injury occurs at home

-Another cause for a swelling around the eyebrow bone area could be a sebaceous cyst.
+Another cause for swelling around the eyebrow bone area could be a sebaceous cyst.
 With this type of swelling, treatment can be done using a hot compress or a heating pad.
 This method is effective because it tends to melt the components of the cyst which are mainly hardened deposits of sebum for reabsorption into the body.
 Place the compress on the swelling for 15 minutes two times daily until the cyst disappears.
 The compress used should be a sterile one to avoid infections.

 Swollen under Eyebrow